Searchbreed

 German Shepherds need moderate grooming — brush 2-3x weekly, bathe monthly, nail trims regularly.
 Their double coat sheds heavily, especially during two seasonal coat-blows per year.

 High-drive working breed.
-Need ~1,700-2,200 kcal/day for active adults.
+Calorie needs vary sharply with size, sex, and workload, so feed to body-condition score.
 Known for sensitive stomachs and EPI — digestibility matters.
 Key nutrients to look for: high-quality protein, glucosamine, chondroitin, digestive enzymes.
 Avoid: poor-quality grains for sensitive individuals.

 German Shepherds are better suited to experienced owners.
 They're confident, courageous, smart — traits that reward confident, consistent handling.
 First-time owners should budget for professional training.